tarsnake/jupyter.korpus.cz/README.md

 it is **absolutely necessary** to add the virtualenv bin directory to the `secure_path` in the sudoers file.

+## Permissions and owners

+This whole setup is very finicky about having the correct file permissions and owners set on some crucial files.
+Run `./fix_permissions.sh` if you experience problems (or take a look at the script to identify potential pain points).

 # Python environments

 The setup takes into account two types of Python environments: **server**